ldirocco/BubbleSpark/README.md

 # SparkGEN
-SparkGEN is a work-in-progress project aimed to propose efficient distributed algorithms for genotyping task.
+SparkGEN is a work-in-progress project aimed to propose efficient distributed algorithms for variants calling task.

 So far, the repository  hosts the implementation of a MapReduce algorithm for isolated SNPs detection on a De Bruijn graph.